zozo123/zozo123.github.com/_posts/2013-12-03-python-subset.md

 There are much less popular solutions on <a href="http://www.stackoverflow.com">stackoverflow</a> generate all the subsets by basically write the naive alogrithm in python.

-unfortuntally I couldn't find the awesome and elegant original post, but I rewrote it somehow and post it here.
+Unfortuntally I couldn't find the awesome and elegant original post, but I rewrote it somehow and post it here.

 <strong>The naive implementation:</strong>